-North of Syria become a dead zone after the war.
-98% of old town of Aleppo, once one of the biggest living old towns in the world, was taken over after the revolution in 2012.
+North of Syria become a dead zone after the war: 98% of the old town of Aleppo, once one of the biggest living old towns in the world, was taken over after the revolution in 2012.
 A big part of the old city of Aleppo become part of dead cities like 80 other cities around it.
 But people still continue their everyday lives and struggles in the midst of the war.
-Issa call them the real heroes.
-These people stand for life, not for the president, neither for the revolutionaries nor for the ISIS.
-Novelist Milan Kundera wrote in his novel The Book of Laughter and Forgetting (1979) that memory is one of the an individual’s weapons against the state under oppression.
+Issa calls them the real heroes.
+These people stand for life, not for the president, neither for the revolutionaries nor for ISIS.
+Novelist Milan Kundera wrote in his novel The Book of Laughter and Forgetting (1979) that memory is one of an individual’s weapons against the state under oppression.

 Each work in the exhibition reflects on the nature of remembering.
-“You cannot get freedom by lies and you should not forget the truth of history, otherwise there is no solid ground for the future”, says Issa Touma.
+“You cannot get freedom by lies and you should not forget the truth of history, otherwise there is no solid ground for the future,” says Issa Touma.
 Strong images, strong words.

 Issa Touma curates and produces art at Le Pont, which hosts major art and photography events in Aleppo, Syria.
 In spring 2012, Le Pont Art Organization initiated the Art Camping workshops, which attempt to counter the violence of the insurgency with artistic interventions around Aleppo.